Indian Racing League

-The Indian Racing League (formerly known as the X1 Racing League) is an auto racing championship based in India.
+The Indian Racing League is an auto racing championship based in India.

 It is unrelated to the proposed i1 Super Series that was based on a similar idea.

 History

 It is co-founded by Indian professional drivers, Aditya Patel and Armaan Ebrahim.
-The X1Racing follows the X1Racing eSports Racing season 1, a digital-simulator based racing competition which was held in Mumbai, Chennai, Pune, Hyderabad, Ahmedabad and Delhi.

 For the first season in 2019, the series operated decade-old Formula BMW machinery having originally planned to run Radicals.
 Just two events were held having scheduled four, and track-time at the second and final round was condensed due to travel constraints.
 A number of the cars suffered from mechanical problems, halving the field from 12 cars to 6 at the second and final event.
+A number of drivers also abandoned the championship between the events on safety grounds – including Christina Nielsen and Mathias Lauda, who reported that their race-suits had been soaked by a fuel leak during a qualifying session.
 The Bangalore Racing Stars team were crowned champions.

-After delays due to the coronavirus pandemic, the championship returned in late-2022 having been re-named the Indian Racing League.
-The series was scheduled to be held alongside the Formula Regional Indian Championship before moving to a standalone schedule, whilst organisers imported a fleet of Wolf GB08s to avoid the technical issues that beset the first season.
+After delays due to the coronavirus pandemic, the championship returned in late-2022 having been renamed the Indian Racing League.
+The series was scheduled to be held alongside the Formula Regional Indian Championship before moving to a standalone schedule, whilst organisers imported a fleet of Group CN-class Wolf GB08s to avoid the technical issues that beset the first season.
 Despite this, all of the races at the first event in Hyderabad were cancelled after Vishnu Prasad broke his leg in a practice crash.
+Two events were held at the Madras International Circuit before returning to Hyderabad, and whilst the Hyderabad Blackbirds team dominated the Irungattukottai rounds with the help of experienced driver Neel Jani, the new Godspeed Kochi franchise overhauled them with a dominant display at a wet-dry finale.
+The season however was an administrative nightmare; suffering from a lack of public communication regarding the opening round, confusion over whether or not a drivers' championship was to be awarded, the final points tally not aligning with the provided points system, and mechanical issues with the cars (wheels falling off at the first Irungattukottai event and engines flooding during the rolling starts at the finale).